How to Install a 5th Wheel Hitch

 For some 5th wheels, you may need to remove the head plate to access the leg bolt holes.
 It may also be helpful to turn the head upside-down to install the legs.

-Step 10: Position the second 5th wheel rail
+Step 10: Position the rear 5th wheel rail

 With the 5th wheel hitch assembled, you can now easily find the position for the second, rearward base rail.